Khokhlov-creator/Determinant_finder/README.md

 ### Performance Measurement
 - **Release Mode Compilation**: Measurements are performed on binaries compiled in release mode.
 - **Multi-thread Performance**: The multi-threaded version shows improved performance for large matrices.

-### Report
-- **Commit Reference**: The report should include a specific commit hash or tag.
-- **Description of Measurements**: Describes the performance test results.
-- **Test Environment**: Documents the hardware and environment used for performance testing.

 ## How It Works
 1. **Input Handling**: